dicebear/dicebear/apps/docs/pages/understand/how-many-unique-avatars/index.md

 # How many unique avatars are possible per avatar style?

-The number below is the size of the seed-driven output space for each style at its default configuration: how many distinct avatars the seed can produce while every other option is left untouched.
-The count mirrors what the renderer actually does:
+The number below estimates how many visibly distinct avatars the seed can produce for each style at its default configuration, with every other option left untouched.
+It follows the renderer's choices, with one deliberate exception for transforms:

 - **Variant pick per component.** Each visible component contributes one variant choice.
 Variants with `weight: 0` are excluded because the PRNG never picks